 All in, the chamois provides remarkable and unmatched comfort.

 The price?
 Yeah, the Cento is expensive.
 No getting around it.
-Is it worth the extra 100 or so dollars, pounds, euros over a top pair of Castelli or Gore or Craft or ____ (fill in the blank with your top performing endurance bib shorts)?
+Is it worth more for these than a top pair of Castelli or Gore or Craft or ____ (fill in the blank with your top-performing endurance bib shorts)?
 I think so but everyone has to make their own choice.

-It’s pretty easy to spend that amount extra (or several times that) for a better groupset or wheelset or power meter or another key piece of gear.
-A great pair of bib shorts certainly ranks up there with other things you can buy to improve the performance, comfort and overall enjoyment you can get from your ride.
+It’s pretty easy to spend extra for a better groupset or wheelset or power meter or another key piece of gear.
+A great pair of bib shorts certainly ranks up there with other things you can buy to improve the performance, comfort, and overall enjoyment you can get from your ride.
 And since I find these the best of all of the bib shorts I’ve tried alongside the newer Equipe Evo with its slightly thinner pad, they are one of the pieces of kit I’ll look for when it’s time to suit up for the biggest rides I’ll do.

-You can click on these links to find and order the Cento bib shorts from my top-ranked stores Competitive Cyclist and Merlin and other recommended stores JensonUSA, Chain Reaction Cycles, Wiggle.
+You can click on these links to find and order the Cento bib shorts from my top-ranked store Competitive Cyclist and other recommended stores Chain Reaction Cycles, Wiggle.